ganeshreddychimmula/social-links-profile/TRAINOFTHOUGHTS-log.md

 Use <header> when you're grouping introductory content (like a heading, subheading, or metadata) — especially at the top of a page, article, or section.

 Use <section> when you're creating a thematic chunk of content that forms part of the document structure and includes its own heading.

+## How to include emojis in git commit messages

+Windows + .

+## How to approach to implement style or fix structure

+Start from higher layers and progress towards nested layers

+## Shoukld I use classes or elemnts for styling
+✅ Use classes for styling in CSS.
+❌ Avoid relying only on HTML elements for complex or large-scale styling.
+Sure!
+Here's a short, code-free version for your notes:

+**Use classes to style CSS** because they are reusable, flexible, and easier to maintain.
+Element selectors apply styles globally and can cause conflicts in larger projects.
+Use element selectors only for base or reset styles.
+Classes give you better control and scalability.

+Use Element Selectors	              Use Classes
+For base/default styles     	 For reusable, modular, scalable styles When you're sure it's global	 When you want control and flexibility Small, simple projects	         Any real-world application

+**How to centyer the card horizontally and vertically** -if jyst horizntally, margin:auto
+-if vertically too, make parent container grid

+## i feel like using flex a lot, is it a overkill?
+⚖️ Not bad practice, but not always necessary.
+Use display: flex when it gives you a clear benefit.
+✅ When display: flex makes sense for vertical lists:
+You want to control spacing, alignment, or reordering of list items.
+You need equal height children or more layout flexibility.
+You’re building a custom-styled list, like a sidebar menu or vertical nav.

+## how to make the entire button clickable
+just make <a> a block element